jewelmccrary/COGS18-bill-of-rights-project/README.md

 # Bill of Rights Study Tool

-This project is a Python-based study tool that helps users studying for the AP US Government and Politics exam.
+This project is a Python-based tool that helps users study for the AP US Government and Politics exam.
 It allows users to learn and test their knowledge of the Bill of Rights.

 ## Features